NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

     unless read from the DEM.

 --sample-file <string (default: "")>
-    Instead of manually specifying all of the camera parameters, specify a sample camera model file on disk to read them from (see :numref:`kh9`, :numref:`file_format`, and
+    Read the camera intrinsics from this file.
+Required for optical bar cameras.
-    :numref:`panoramic`).
+    See :numref:`kh9`, :numref:`file_format`, and :numref:`panoramic`.

 --focal-length <float (default: 0.0)>
     The camera focal length.